dmd-program/dmd-100-sp18/projects/ritual/develop_prototype.md

 ## Post work to the Studio

-Use the exact indicated file format.
+Use the file format indicated in each step.
 You must obtain prior approval to deviate from these upload requirements.
+Please check that your work has uploaded properly.

 1. Upload the `.zip` archive file to Studio
 2. Submit the URL of the Public Share Link to the InvisionApp Live Prototype to the Studio together with Prototype Description to the Studio.